The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: Introduction

-Reactive Turing machines serve to define which behaviour can be executed by a computing system.
-Formally, we associate with every reactive Turing machine a transition system, which mathematically represents its behaviour.
-Then, we say that a transition system is executable if it is behaviourally equivalent to the transition system of a reactive Turing machine.
-Process calculi generally also have their operational semantics defined by means of transition systems.
-Thus, we have a method to investigate the absolute expressiveness of a process calculus, by determining to what extent transition systems specified in the calculus are executable, and by determining to what extent executable transition systems can be specified in the calculus.
-Note that the behavioural equivalence is a parameter of the method: if a behaviour specified in the process calculus is not executable up to some fine notion of behavioural equivalence, it may still be executable up to some coarser notion of behavioural equivalence, and we may look for the dividing line.
-The entire spectrum of behavioural equivalences (see \cite{Glabbeek1993}) is at our disposal to draw precise conclusions.
-We shall use the aforementioned method to characterize the expressiveness of the $\pi$-calculus.
+In the same way as Turing machines have been used to define which functions are effectively computable, reactive Turing machines can be used to define which processes can be executed by a computing system.
+A process, mathematically modelled as a labelled transition system, is \emph{executable} if it is behaviourally equivalent to the labelled transition system associated with a reactive Turing machine.
+Thus, reactive Turing machines provide a way to characterise the \emph{absolute expressiveness} of a process calculus, by determining to what extent transition systems specified in the calculus are executable, and by determining to what extent executable transition systems can be specified in the calculus.
+If it is possible to specify every executable transition system in a process calculus, then we say that the process calculus is \emph{behaviourally complete}.
+Note that the behavioural equivalence is a parameter of this method: if a process calculus is not behaviourally complete up to some fine notion of behavioural equivalence (e.g., divergence-preserving branching bisimilarity), it may still be behaviourally complete up to some coarser notion of behavioural equivalence (e.g., the divergence-insensitive variant of branching bisimilarity).
+The entire spectrum of behavioural equivalences (see van Glabbeek's seminal paper \cite{Glabbeek1993}) is at our disposal to draw precise conclusions.

+Expressiveness questions have received ample attention in concurrency theory, especially in the context of the $\pi$-calculus (see, e.g., \cite{Gorla2010,Fu2010}), but mostly pertaining to so-called \emph{relative} expressiveness: Is there a transformation of expressions of one calculus to expressions of another calculus preserving certain behavioural properties?
+In this article, instead, we consider the \emph{absolute} expressiveness of the $\pi$-calculus using the tool of reactive Turing machine.